 I became interested in coupled ocean-atmosphere processes and modelling through involvement with the NERC COAPEC program.
 This has led to my participation in coupled modelling projects, including HiGEM.

 The ocean modelling work has led me into computing, and in particular High Performance Computing.

-I am currently supervising four Ph.D. students: Jodie, Natasha, Helen and Matthew.
-Twenty one former students: Jude Murphy, Matthew Beare, Martin Price, Cris Batstone, Glen Richardson, Patricia O'Mahony, Loic Jullion, Hazel Grant, Tim Graham, James Screen, Andrew Dawson, Jenny Graham, Ben Webber, Matt Thomas, Gillian Damerell, Cristos Mitsis, Simon Peatman, Celine Heuze, Chris O'Donnell, Karin van der Wiel, Amee O'Callaghan successfully gained their Ph.D.
-I am also working with postdoctoral fellows Martin Wadley and Ben Webber.
+I am currently supervising five Ph.D. students: Natasha, Matthew, Yanxin, Yue and Yixi.
+Twenty three former students: Jude Murphy, Matthew Beare, Martin Price, Cris Batstone, Glen Richardson, Patricia O'Mahony, Loic Jullion, Hazel Grant, Tim Graham, James Screen, Andrew Dawson, Jenny Graham, Ben Webber, Matt Thomas, Gillian Damerell, Cristos Mitsis, Simon Peatman, Celine Heuze, Chris O'Donnell, Karin van der Wiel, Amee O'Callaghan, Jodie Cullum, Helen Mallett, successfully gained their Ph.D.
+I am also working with postdoctoral fellow Martin Wadley.

 I am on the Editorial Boards of Geophysical and Astrophysical Fluid Dynamics the European Geosciences Union journal Ocean Science.